Nidhi-2712003/Microsoft-365-copilot-course/README.md

 ---

 ## About the Author
-I’m **Nidhi Sree**, an **MBA Business Analytics student** and **Quality Analyst at Amazon**, passionate about transforming raw data into meaningful insights through technology, AI tools, and storytelling dashboards.
+I’m **Nidhi Sree**, an **MBA Business Analytics student** and **QA Analyst at Amazon**, passionate about transforming raw data into meaningful insights through technology, AI tools, and storytelling dashboards.

 This project reflects my continued learning journey to integrate **AI-driven productivity tools** into business analysis and reporting workflows.